rohan-paul/Awesome-JavaScript-Interviews/Redux/README.md

 This means that all data in an application follows the same lifecycle pattern, making the logic of your app more predictable and easier to understand.
 It also encourages data normalization, so that you don't end up with multiple, independent copies of the same data that are unaware of one another.

 ### The user clicks a button in the app and a component prop is called like a function.
+The function is called in the form of component.

 ### The corresponding container dispatches an action.
 This happens because the prop (which was just called in the container) is tied to an action dispatcher using mapDispatchToProps (in the container).